Sv443-Network/SvCoreLib/docs.md

 - Most features have a code example which is collapsed by default and can be expanded by clicking on it.
 - Note that the code examples in this documentation are written in CommonJS.
     - If you use TypeScript, see import instructions in the [usage section](#usage) and modify the other code accordingly.
 - All code examples don't require installing any third party packages (excluding SCL's dependencies which should get auto-installed).
-All of the used packages are natively included in Node.js.
 - The example GIF included in some features uses the exact code that is included in that same feature under "example code".
 - Custom objects (aka interfaces) are declared at the bottom of the class they are part of or at the bottom of the same section if they belong to a normal function.
 - Class constructors start with the header `Constructor` and don't have a return type (since they return an instance of themselves).